Canada’s CPP Investments bets big on transition to clean energy

-Canada’s CPP Investments bets big on transition to clean energy4 min read .
-Updated: 13 Apr 2022, 01:07 AM IST
+Canada’s CPP Investments bets big on transition to clean energy3 min read .
+13 Apr 2022

 The fund manager continues to be bullish on India, having grown its portfolio in the country despite the pandemic